pocke/rubykaigi-2023-lets-write-rbs/speaker_note.md

 You are developing a large Ruby application, and you want to introduce RBS to the application.
 So you run an RBS generator, such as `rbs prototype`, to generate RBS files from your codebase.
 Because it is hard to write RBS files from scratch for the entire application.

+#### Why necessary: generated RBS

 But the generated file is not perfect.
 This is an example of the generated RBS.

-(NOTE: If some talks mention more smart RBS generators, I'll mention it here) The generated RBS contains many "untyped" definitions.
-For example, the `foo` method looks receives an Integer and returns a String, but the returned type in the generated RBS is `untyped`.
+(NOTE: If some talks mention more smart RBS generators, I'll mention it here)

+The generated RBS contains many "untyped" definitions.
+For example, the `foo` method looks receives an Integer and returns a String, but the generated RBS does not contain this information.
+It only shows they are "untyped".
 So, you want to clarify the "untyped" definitions in the generated RBS by adding type annotations to them.

 But editing auto-generated files is not a good idea.
 Because the next time you run the RBS generator, your changes will be overwritten by the generator.
 So we want to manage auto-generated files and hand-written files separately.

+#### Why necessary: problem

 But if you just write a method definition to a separate file, you will get a duplicate definition error.
 Because RBS does not allow duplicate method definitions.
 So you need to remove the duplication from the auto-generated files.

+In this case, the `foo` method is duplicated.
+Then it raises the error.

+#### Why necessary: Solution

 `rbs subtract` removes duplicate definitions from RBS files.
-So you can use it to remove duplicate definitions from auto-generated files.
+So you can use it for auto-generated files.

 This tool is especially useful when you develop a large application.

+In this case, `subtracted.rbs` has no `foo` method definition.
+So it does not raise the error when you use hand-written.rbs and subtracted.rbs together.

-(next: example workflow)
+#### example workflow

 This is a simple example workflow for introducing RBS to a large application.
 The first command generates RBS files from the application codebase using `rbs prototype rb`.
 This command generates RBS files in the `sig/prototype/` directory from `app` and `lib` directories.